-For two performances only, on two consecutive Monday nights, The Homecoming Players celebrate Black History Month with a concert reading of Endesha Ida Mae Holland’s “powerful, personal, and poignant memoir play,” From the Mississippi Delta.
+For two performances only, on two consecutive Monday nights, The Homecoming Players celebrate Black History Month with a concert reading of Endesha Ida Mae Holland’s “powerful, personal, and poignant memoir play,” From

 The play uses three actresses (Chisom Awachie, Leslyn McBean-Clairborne, and Sylvie Yntema) in eleven anecdotal scenes, to relate the story of Holland’s impoverished upbringing in segregated Greenwood, Mississippi, according to Homecoming Players co-founder Rachel Hockett.